zipvilization/Zipvilization/world/index.md

 title: The World
 nav_order: 7
 description: >
-  Discover the world of Zipvilization.
-Learn how territory, Colonists, time and public rules transform an empty world into a living digital civilization.
+  Discover how the world of Zipvilization works.
+Learn how territory, Colonists, public rules and time transform an empty world into a living digital civilization.
 permalink: /world/
 ---

 # The World

-Every civilization needs a place to exist.

-Zipvilization begins with a world.
+A civilization cannot exist without a world.

-Not a game.

-Not a map.

-Not a collection of assets.

-A world where territory, time and participation allow a civilization to emerge.

-At the beginning, the world is empty.

-Its future depends entirely on the decisions of its Colonists.
+The World is the shared environment where Zipvilization emerges.

+At the beginning there are no Colonists.

+No territories.

+No cities.

+No kingdoms.

+Only a world waiting to be discovered.

+Everything that follows is the consequence of interaction, time and public rules.

 ---

-## Solum
+## The Foundation: Solum

 Everything begins with Solum.

 Solum is the territorial foundation of Zipvilization.

-It represents the land upon which the civilization can emerge.
+It represents the entire world before civilization exists.

-It is not created over time.

-It already exists.

-What changes is how that territory is transformed.
+Nothing can be built without territory.

+Nothing can emerge without a foundation.

-Discover the territorial foundation of the world.
+Discover the territorial layer.

 ➡ **[Solum](/solum/)**

 ---

-## Territories
+## Three possible futures

-Territory alone is not enough.

-It must be organized.
+Every part of Solum belongs to one of three possible states.

+### Civilization

-As Colonists participate, Solum becomes territories.
+Colonists transform Solum into living territory.

-Farms.

-Cities.
+Farms become Cities.

-States.
+Cities become States.

-Kingdoms.
+States become Kingdoms.

-Each new level represents a greater degree of organization and maturity.

-The civilization is not built all at once.
+Civilization is not created instantly.

 It emerges progressively.

 ---

-## The Pool
+### Pool

-Not every part of the world belongs to someone.
+Part of the world remains unclaimed.

-A large part of the territory remains available for future Colonists.
+This territory is reserved for future Colonists.

-This is the Pool.

 The Pool represents possibility.

-It allows new participants to continue expanding the civilization over time.

-The world always keeps space for the future.
+It guarantees that the world always has room to grow.

 ---

-## Permanent Burn
+### Permanent Burn

-Not every part of the world can become civilization.
+Another part of the world will never belong to anyone.

-Some territory is permanently preserved.

 Forests.